 Many of Roth’s works can be understood as kinds of diaries.
 In the mid 1970s, he attempted to record a year of his life by collecting and preserving all items of waste less than 5mm thick.
 The resulting work, Flat Waste, celebrates and subverts the ordering principle of a diary.
 Solo Scenes, a vast video diary, records the last year of Roth’s life on 128 video monitors.

 Although Roth died in 1998, his work remains of interest to artists and audiences alike.
-He has a particular connection to Edinburgh, having been part of Richard Demarco’s exhibition Strategy Get Arts at the 1970 Edinburgh International Festival.
-This will be the first time his work has been seen in Scotland since.
+He had a particular connection to Edinburgh, having been part of Richard Demarco’s exhibition Strategy Get Arts at the 1970 Edinburgh International Festival.
+This was the first time his work had been seen in Scotland since.